PubHubs/PubHubs/.gitlab/merge_request_templates/merge-to-stable.md

   - [ ] Figure out if the merge also requires any configuration changes.
   - [ ] Consider if the merge might cause irreversible changes (different database format), and plan for this.
 (Backups?)
   - [ ] Inform the pubhubs team (via Slack) of the merge and possible downtime of https://stable.pubhubs.ihub.ru.nl/client .
   - [ ] Make the changes and perform the merge.
+Make sure all the jobs in the pipeline are kicked off.
+(Some jobs require manual start)
   - [ ] Check that the following works on https://stable.pubhubs.ihub.ru.nl/client :
      - [ ] Turn off dev mode in Yivi app.
      - [ ] Logging in with your existing account.